-Scottish Autism has a Duty of Candour policy, procedure and flowchart in place since April 2018.
-Scottish Autism staff are aware all instances that necessitate implementation of duty of candour must immediately be reported to a manager who will then take the appropriate action, ensuring relevant bodies such as Social Work and Care Inspectorate are notified of events.

-Where something has happened that triggers the duty of candour, managers have the responsibility for ensuring that the duty of candour procedure is followed.
+Scottish Autism have a Duty of Candour policy, procedure and flowchart in place since April 2018.
+Scottish Autism staff are aware all instances that necessitate implementation of Duty of Candour must immediately be reported to a manager who will then take the appropriate action, ensuring relevant bodies such as Social Work and Care Inspectorate are notified of events.
+Where something has happened that triggers the duty of candour managers have the responsibility for ensuring that the duty of candour procedure is followed.
 Managers record the incident in Scottish Autism's complaints systems.
 Managers and staff set up a learning review to allow everyone involved review what has happened and identify changes for the future.

-Scottish Autism reinforces the duty of candour in induction training to ensure all staff develop their understanding of the duty.
+Scottish Autism reinforce the Duty of Candour in Induction Training to ensure all staff develop their understanding of the duty.
 We know that serious mistakes can be distressing for staff as well as people who use care and their families.
 We have occupational health support in place for our staff if they have been affected by a duty of candour incident.